leplusorg/docker-img/README.md

 ## Help

-To know more command line options of one of the imagemagick command:
+To know more command-line options of one of the imagemagick command:

 ```bash
 docker run --rm --net=none leplusorg/img identify -help